espressif/esp-idf/docs/en/security/flash-encryption.rst

 Flash Encryption Process
 ------------------------

+{IDF_TARGET_CRYPT_CNT:default="EFUSE_SPI_BOOT_CRYPT_CNT",esp32="FLASH_CRYPT_CNT",esp32s2="EFUSE_SPI_BOOT_CRYPT_CNT"}

 Assuming that the eFuse values are in their default states and the firmware bootloader is compiled to support flash encryption, the flash encryption process executes as shown below:

+.. only:: esp32

   1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
 The ROM bootloader loads the firmware bootloader.

-.. only:: esp32

   2. Firmware bootloader reads the ``FLASH_CRYPT_CNT`` eFuse value (``0b00000000``).
 Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
 It also sets the ``FLASH_CRYPT_CONFIG`` eFuse to 0xF.
-For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical reference manual`_.

-.. only:: esp32s2

-    2. Firmware bootloader reads the ``EFUSE_SPI_BOOT_CRYPT_CNT`` eFuse value (``0b00000000``).
-Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
-It also sets the ``FLASH_CRYPT_CONFIG???`` eFuse to 0xF.
-For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical reference manual`_.
+For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical Reference Manual <{IDF_TARGET_TRM_EN_URL}>`_.

   3. Flash encryption block generates an AES-256 bit key and writes it into the BLOCK1 eFuse.
 This operation is done entirely by hardware, and the key cannot be accessed via software.

   4. Flash encryption block encrypts the flash contents - partitions encrypted by default and the ones marked as ``encrypted``.
 Encrypting in-place can take time, up to a minute for large partitions.

   5. Firmware bootloader sets the first available bit in ``FLASH_CRYPT_CNT`` (0b00000001) to mark the flash contents as encrypted.
 Odd number of bits is set.

   6. For :ref:`flash-enc-development-mode`, the firmware bootloader sets only the eFuse bits ``download_dis_decrypt`` and ``download_dis_cache`` to allow the UART bootloader to re-flash encrypted binaries.
 Also, the ``FLASH_CRYPT_CNT`` eFuse bits are NOT write-protected.

   7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets the eFuse bits ``download_dis_encrypt``, ``download_dis_decrypt``, and ``download_dis_cache`` to 1 to prevent the UART bootloader from decrypting the flash contents.
 It also write-protects the ``FLASH_CRYPT_CNT`` eFuse bits.
+To modify this behavior, see :ref:`uart-bootloader-encryption`.

+  8. The device is then rebooted to start executing the encrypted image.
+The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

+.. only:: esp32s2

+  1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
+The ROM bootloader loads the firmware bootloader.

+  2. Firmware bootloader reads the ``EFUSE_SPI_BOOT_CRYPT_CNT`` eFuse value (``0b00000000``).
+Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
+For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical Reference Manual <{IDF_TARGET_TRM_EN_URL}>`_.

+  3. Flash encryption block generates an 256 bit or 512 bit key, depending on the value of :ref:`Size of generated AES-XTS key <CONFIG_SECURE_FLASH_ENCRYPTION_KEYSIZE>`, and writes it into respectively one or two `KEYN` eFuses.
+The software also updates the ``EFUSE_KEY_PURPOSE_N`` for the blocks where the keys where stored.
+This operation is done entirely by hardware, and the key cannot be accessed via software.

+  4. Flash encryption block encrypts the flash contents - partitions encrypted by default and the ones marked as ``encrypted``.
+Encrypting in-place can take time, up to a minute for large partitions.

+  5. Firmware bootloader sets the first available bit in ``EFUSE_SPI_BOOT_CRYPT_CNT`` (0b00000001) to mark the flash contents as encrypted.
+Odd number of bits is set.

+  6. For :ref:`flash-enc-development-mode`, the firmware bootloader allows the UART bootloader to re-flash encrypted binaries.
+Also, the ``EFUSE_SPI_BOOT_CRYPT_CNT`` eFuse bits are NOT write-protected.

+  7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets the eFuse bits ``EFUSE_DIS_DOWNLOAD_MANUAL_ENCRYPT``, ``EFUSE_DIS_BOOT_REMAP``, ``EFUSE_DIS_DOWNLOAD_ICACHE`` and ``EFUSE_DIS_DOWNLOAD_DCACHE``.
+It also write-protects the ``EFUSE_SPI_BOOT_CRYPT_CNT`` eFuse bits.
 To modify this behavior, see :ref:`uart-bootloader-encryption`.

   8. The device is then rebooted to start executing the encrypted image.
 The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

 During the development stage, there is a frequent need to program different plaintext flash images and test the flash encryption process.
 This requires that Firmware Download mode is able to load new plaintext images as many times as it might be needed.
 However, during manufacturing or production stages, Firmware Download mode should not be allowed to access flash contents for security reasons.